enasequence/read_docs/cli_03.md

 - ASSEMBLYNAME: The unique assembly name.
 - PROGRAM: The assembly program.
 - PLATFORM: The sequencing platform.
+- DESCRIPTION: Free text description of the transcriptome assembly (optional)

 The following file name fields are supported in the manifest file: